 Our Business Centre is your business ‘home from home’ with fax, photocopying and internet facilities.

 Complimentary Wi-Fi (500mb uncontended) throughout the meeting space.
-For more information on our wi-fi facilities please click here.

 The rich history of the Grand Canal is celebrated in the names of our meeting rooms, click on the links below to find out more information about each of our spaces: